smarter-sh/community/values.md

 ---
-title: "Kubernetes Community Values"
+title: "Smarter Community Values"
 weight: 2
 description: |
-  The Kubernetes Community values are the keystone to the ongoing success of the project.
-These principles guide every aspect of the Kubernetes project.
+  The Smarter Community values are the keystone to the ongoing success of the project.
+These principles guide every aspect of the Smarter project.
 ---

-# Kubernetes Community Values
+# Smarter Community Values

-Kubernetes Community culture contributes substantially to the project's success.
+Smarter Community culture contributes substantially to the project's success.
 The following values have evolved over time, pushing our project and peers toward constant improvement.

 ## Distribution is better than centralization

-The scale of the Kubernetes project is only viable through high-trust and high-visibility distribution of work, which includes delegation of authority, decision making, technical design, code ownership, and documentation.
+The scale of the Smarter project is only viable through high-trust and high-visibility distribution of work, which includes delegation of authority, decision making, technical design, code ownership, and documentation.
 Distributed asynchronous ownership, collaboration, communication and decision making are the cornerstones of our world-wide community.

 ## Community over product or company

 We are here as a community first.
-Our allegiance is to the intentional stewardship of the Kubernetes project for the benefit of all its members and users everywhere.
+Our allegiance is to the intentional stewardship of the Smarter project for the benefit of all its members and users everywhere.
 We support working together publicly for the common goal of a vibrant interoperable ecosystem, providing an excellent experience for our users.
 Individuals gain status through work.
 Companies gain status through their commitments to support this community and fund the resources necessary for the project to operate.

 ## Automation over process